 Continuous Random Variables

-I’ve copied all of the following from my previous notes.
-You don’t need to learn all of this in detail you just need to understand at a high level what a probability distribution is and what variance/covariance is for both single and multiple variables.
-We don’t really care about actual probabilities (using integrals) we just care about the distribution.
+You don’t need to learn all of this in detail you just need to understand at a high level what a random variable and a probability distribution is and what variance/covariance is.
+We generally don’t really care about evaluating any actual probabilities using integrals we just care about the distribution/random variable as a whole.

 Definition